-The U.S. furniture market has been flooded since about 2005 with relatively low-cost leather hybrid products: thick plastic imitation leather w/ weak leather glued to the back.
+The U.S. furniture market has been flooded since about 2005 with relatively low-cost leather hybrid products: polyurethane imitation leather w/ weak leather glued to the back.
 It typically fails in a few months to a few years of normal use.

-A. Plastic layer bubbling, cracking, flaking and peeling (delaminating) and/or
+A. Top layer bubbling, cracking, flaking and peeling (delaminating) and/or

 B. Splitting open, esp. along seams and in the middle of cushions.

 Problems start on the parts used (flexed) most and enlarge quickly w/ continued use.
 Small problems are often visible in less than a year, and become significant within 1 to 5 years.
 The more it is used, the faster problems appear and progress.

 That points to a shoddy material that fails after proper use because it is poorly designed.
 When it peels and splits, that’s the normal performance of a bad product and not a fluke or a flaw.
 It’s like a $2 umbrella that breaks apart in the 1st windy storm.
 But customers believe they bought a much more durable product, even if it was a bargain and not as lovely or soft as more expensive leather furniture.

 Many customers are sold an extended warranty.
 Many warranties specifically exclude peeling.
 Whatever the problem, the seller typically blames the customer (or their kids, dog, cleaning person) for abusing the furniture or putting something harmful on it, so they deny warranty coverage and will not replace the furniture or refund the cost.
 Most customers believe they are at fault, even if they strongly suspect unfairness.